nbsnyder/InfList/README.md

 ## Install and use

-To use, download one of the inflist files and place it in your build tree.
+To use, download InfList.h and place it in your build tree.
 Note: this library is only compatible with C++17 or newer.

 ## Usage Examples